20 Common Travel Scams and How You Can Avoid Them

 Common travel scams on the bus

-2. Another variation of this scam includes a Good Samaritan that was helping you stow your luggage suddenly takes off with your bag and/or hands it off to a runner near the front of the bus.
+2. Another variation of this scam includes a Good Samaritan who was helping you stow your luggage, suddenly taking it off with your bag and/or handing it off to a runner near the front of the bus.

 3. While you are sleeping, you wake up to find all your belongings gone.